negmatov2008/ip-tracker/README.md

 ### CI/CD

 This repo uses a simple Github Action workflow to build and deploy the app with Github Pages.
 This workflow is set to run on every push to the main branch.
-Once this runs, it will build the project, generate a 'dist' folder, place it on a subtree branch, and that is what Github Pages uses to host the app.
+Once this runs, it will build the project, generate a 'dist' folder, place it on a subtree branch (gh-pages), and that is what Github Pages uses to host the app.

 ## Author